HOPLA in the eyes of a remote project manager

-Project management demanded so much effort and expertise which extended to more than just monitoring simultaneous projects.
+The job demanded so much effort and expertise which extended to more than just monitoring simultaneous projects.
 This includes superb communication within different teams within the company.
 My role as a remote project manager is both challenging and rewarding as I extend my project management skills to people management in order to create an environment in which a remote worker can thrive while doing the things they ultimately love.

 Benefits of being a HOPLA remote project manager

 Deserting the office work setup was the best decision I ever made.
 But leaving my previous work wouldn’t be possible if I didn’t find a new home at HOPLA (Home-based Organised Professionals Leveraging Agility), a team of global talents working from home.
 Here I found a new venue to dedicate my project management skills while living a balanced life out of my computer monitor.